mollyz/lab4/README.md

 Using MVC, I stored all the food information into dinnermodel.js.
 Model stored all data about food.
 For every feature, I created a view and a controller.
 Although much style/view information was written in HTML and CSS, I still followed the rules to separate view and controller, since it will be better for the future expanded.
 Totally, there were 7 Views and 7 Controllers.
 Controllers control the event and data interaction between view and model.

+## 2. Run Note

+Please download the whole master.
+Then after decompressing, click the index.html to start it.

 ## 3. Special Tips
 This is my own lab assignment in 2016 KTH DH2641.
 I implemented more complex functions to connect to a commercial open recipe API.
 But the bigOven API is already expired, the webpage can't run well.
-So I have to rewrite it to the version of the static web page.
+So I have to rewrote it to the version of the static web page.
-If you interested in the final version, ignore the API problem, please visit [here](https://github.com/Christ1992/New-Start-for-Lab3) to check the code.
-We changed the whole project to Angular JS and connect the real API with real information.
+If you interested in the final version, ignore the API problem, please visit [here](https://github.com/Christ1992/New-Start-for-Lab3).
+We change the whole project to Angular JS and connect the real API with real information.

 Another code example I provided in the presentation is the [Spotify Manager](https://github.com/mollyz/project-2642).
 It was also a project based on MVC.
 But as adding PHP to write database, it was not a very standard MVC, some functions should belong to view haven't be separated with controller and HTML.
 Just as a reference.